echeran/smile-of-murugan/webbook/chapter20.md

 >|         ---
 >|         (Transl.
 K. Zvelebil)

-In another poem, he addresses Siva, the dancer of doom and destruction.
+In another poem, he addresses Śiva, the dancer of doom and destruction.

 >|                         *What sense*